LESSSE/basket4py/README.md

 * Use a terminal (dos-prompt / cmd) and navigate to the folder that contains the extracted files.
 You should find a file named `vagrantfile`.
 * type in `vagrant up`.
 This command will prepare a "virtual computer" on your pc or mac.
 Everything will be installed within this "virtual computer" so there won't be any interferences with other programs on your mashine.
 * type in `vagrant provision` this command may take even longer (leave it for the night).
 It will install a modern python development environment.

+## What does it already include?
+Most of the midi libraries for python and magenta models